Battle of the North Cape: Aftermath

 Later in the evening of 26 December, Admiral Fraser briefed his officers on board Duke of York: "Gentlemen, the battle against Scharnhorst has ended in victory for us.
 I hope that if any of you are ever called upon to lead a ship into action against an opponent many times superior, you will command your ship as gallantly as Scharnhorst was commanded today".
 After the battle Admiral Fraser sent the following message to the Admiralty: "...
 Please convey to the C-in-C Norwegian Navy.
 Stord played a very daring role in the fight and I am very proud of her...".
 In an interview in the Evening News on 5 February 1944 the commanding officer of HMS Duke of York, Captain Guy Russell, said: "... the Norwegian destroyer Stord carried out the most daring attack of the whole action...".

 The loss of Scharnhorst demonstrated the vital importance of radar in modern naval warfare.
 While the German battleship should have been able to outgun all of her opponents save the battleship Duke of York, the early loss of radar-assisted fire control combined with the problem of inclement weather left her at a significant disadvantage.
 Scharnhorst was straddled by 31 of the 52 radar-fire-controlled salvoes fired by Duke of York.
 In the aftermath of the battle, the Kriegsmarine commander, Großadmiral Karl Dönitz remarked, "Surface ships are no longer able to fight without effective radar equipment."

 The sinking of the Scharnhorst was a major victory for the Allied war effort in the Arctic theatre and further altered the strategic balance at sea in their favour.
-The Battle of the North Cape took place only a few months after the successful Operation Source, which had severely damaged the German battleship Tirpitz as she lay at anchor in Norway.
+The Battle of the North Cape took place only a few months after the successful Operation Source, which had severely damaged the German battleship Tirpitz with midget submarines as she lay at anchor in Norway.
 With Scharnhorst destroyed and Germany's other battleships out of service, the Allies were now for the first time in the war free from the threat of German battleships raiding their convoys in the Arctic and Atlantic.
 This would allow the Allies to reallocate their naval resources that had been previously tied up to counter the threat of the German 'fleet in being'.
 This would prove to be the final battle of battleships in European waters and was one of few major surface actions in the Second World War without air support.